 Carrots Are Healthy

 Carrots can be given to your dog as a treat instead of foods that are unhealthy.
-Cooked carrots can also be given to your dog if you do not add to many spices like sugars, and salt.
-Since dogs like to swallow their foods without chewing first it may be best to give your dog baby carrots or cut up larger carrots to avoid your canine friend from choking.
+Cooked carrots can also be given to your dog if you do not add too many spices like sugars, and salt.
+Since dogs like to swallow their foods without chewing first, it may be best to give your dog baby carrots or cut up larger carrots to prevent your canine friend from choking.

-Keep in mind your dogs body may have a hard time digesting vegetables (since dogs are naturally carnivores) and you may see pieces of undigested vegetables in the bowels of your dog.
-For teething puppies frozen carrots will feel good on the gums and help from teething on your favorite shoes and furniture, making it less aggravating for the both of you.
+Keep in mind that your dog’s body may have a hard time digesting vegetables (since dogs are naturally carnivores) and you may see pieces of undigested vegetables in the bowel movements of your dog.
+For teething puppies, frozen carrots will feel good on the gums and hopefully stop them from teething on your favorite shoes and furniture, making it less aggravating for the both of you.

 Carrots vs. Dog Treats

 Help your dog stay fit by providing them with healthy foods rather than dog treats that can eventually cause your dog to grow unhealthy and even obese.
-Keep in mind when buying dog treats just because the box says the dog biscuits are healthy they may not be.
-Lets face it many manufacturers just want to make a quick buck.
-If you want to give your dog boxed treats for dogs look for one without artificial sweeteners, sodium, sugar, dairy, nuts, chocolate, caffeine, grapes, raisins, and of course onions and garlic.
+Keep in mind when buying dog treats, just because the box says the dog biscuits are healthy doesn’t mean they actually are.
+Carrots are definitely healthy!

 When shopping for your dog, think about the foods and ingredients that you would eat.
 Dogs cannot handle many foods and often we see our dogs as a garbage disposal, but that can make your dog sick.